ptrpl4/bash-mac/README.md

----
-description: Personal Wiki Space
----

 # 🍞 README

 ### Greetings!

-Hi, its my personal Wiki Space.
+Hi, this is my personal Tech Wiki.

-New content in english, old content may contain notes in russian. \
+New materials will be in English, older materials may contain notes in Russian, but translation is already underway.
-Main themes - programming languages, testing frameworks, tools and other tech stuff.
+Main themes - programming languages - python, go, js, also testing frameworks and patterns, hardware devices like flipper zero, developer utilities and other fascinating tech stuff!

 ***

-<mark style="color:red;">Most of this content is written as a way to memorize and may contain errors and reductions</mark>
+Most of this content is written as a way to memorize and may contain errors and reductions

 ### Links